 See our page about materials for 3D printing for further information.

 After being taken out of the 3D printer, parts are washed, support structures and witness marks are removed where necessary, and they are inspected visually.
-For the next-day Express service, parts can also be lightly bead blasted.
+For our Overnight production speed, parts can also be lightly bead blasted.

-If customers opt for the Standard or Economy service, additional finishing options include build line removal, lacquering, painting, application of a ‘soft feel’ coating to external surfaces, and a blackout/EMI/RFI coating can be applied inside.
+If customers opt for our 3, 7, or 12 day production speeds, additional finishing options include build line removal, lacquering, painting, application of a ‘soft feel’ coating to external surfaces, and a blackout/EMI/RFI coating can be applied inside.
 Assembly operations can be performed, such as installing threaded inserts.

 See our Finishing options page to find out more.